catalyst-team/classification/README.md

 ```bash
 mv /path/to/your_dataset/* /catalyst.classification/data/origin
 ```
-In that way you can run pipeline with defaul settings.
+In that way you can run pipeline with default settings.

 #### If you still leave data in `/path/to/your_dataset/`
 #### In local environment: